Square Footage: 7,894 SF

 Youth Shelter and Permanent Housing

-Arcadia House will serve young people in need, from birth to age 24, through a continuum of care with the highest quality programs in South King County.
+Arcadia House serves young people in need, from birth to age 24, through a continuum of care with the highest quality programs in South King County.
 The project was developed by the YMCA and is operated by Nexus Youth and Families.
-The site consists of a day shelter that converts to a 12-bed overnight emergency shelter, administration offices, and five 3-bedroom apartments to be used as permanent supported housing for youth.
+The site consists of a day shelter that converts to a 12-bed overnight emergency shelter, administration offices, and five 3-bedroom apartments used as permanent supported housing for youth.
 See the Seattle YMCA’s website for a video of Arcadia’s grand opening.

 Arcadia House includes a mixture of programs including youth shelter with main kitchen, showers, laundry, and clothes donation.
 In addition, the building houses administrative offices and permanent housing in the form of five 3-bedroom apartments where youth have the security of their own bedroom and bathroom while sharing kitchen and living space with two other youth.